mcampi111/COSI/README.md

 ## **Abstract**

 **Background**: Hearing loss affects 1.5 billion people globally, including over 50\% of French individuals aged 65 and older.
 Traditional assessment like tonal and speech gains fail to capture the broader impact on daily life.
 Patient-Reported Outcome Measures (PROMs), such as the COSI questionnaire, provide personalized insights to enhance patient care.
-This study integrates Natural-Language Processing (NLP) techniques to analyze COSI data, assessing PROMs' benefit in audiology and the specific needs of hearing-impaired patients in France. \\
+This study integrates Natural-Language Processing (NLP) techniques to analyze COSI data, assessing PROMs' benefit in audiology and the specific needs of hearing-impaired patients in France.

 **Methods**: We conducted a population-based, cross-sectional, comparative analysis with 190,213 adults with symmetric hearing loss in France, collecting data between September 2020 and December 2022.
-Expert-labeled data trained a CamemBERT model, achieving 97\% accuracy in labeling the remaining responses.
-Advanced regression analysis examined the contributions of speech tests, age, sex, and COSI responses to pure-tone average (PTA) hearing loss categories. \\
+Expert-labeled data trained a CamemBERT model, achieving 97% accuracy in labeling the remaining responses.
+Advanced regression analysis examined the contributions of speech tests, age, sex, and COSI responses to pure-tone average (PTA) hearing loss categories.

 **Findings**: Patients with slight hearing loss and those aged 40-49 prioritize understanding speech in noise, highlighting the need for early testing and speech-in-noise assessments.
 Females emphasize social and emotional aspects earlier than males.
-NLP integration into clinical systems can improve policies and interventions for hearing loss.\\
+NLP integration into clinical systems can improve policies and interventions for hearing loss.

 **Interpretation**: Incorporating PROMs in audiology provided significant benefits in assessing patient needs, surpassing the limitations of audiograms and speech tests alone.
-The analysis of responses across the COSI enabled a nuanced understanding of individual hearing difficulties and rehabilitation goals.\\
+The analysis of responses across the COSI enabled a nuanced understanding of individual hearing difficulties and rehabilitation goals.

 **Funding**: This research was funded by a grant from Fondation Pour l’Audition (FPA) to Hung Thai-Van and Paul Avan, number FPA IDA09 and FPA IDA10.